 Proper Venue in Texas Probates

 The courts have concluded that the term “resided” means “domicile” under Texas law.
-This is generally where the decedent lived and intended to live.
+This generally refers to where the decedent lived and intended to live.

 Section 33.001 is a relatively new statutory provision, however.
-It differs from the prior provision in the Texas Probate Code.
-Is it a mandatory or a permissive statutory provision?
+It differs from the prior provision in the now-outdated Texas Probate Code (the Texas Probate Code was replaced by the Texas Estates Code in 2017).
+So here is the question.
+Is the rule in Section 33.001 a mandatory or a permissive statutory provision?
+That was the question in this court case.

 The nephew and niece thought it was mandatory.
-If it is, they are correct that the probate application had to be filed in Wichita Falls, Texas.
+If it is mandatory, they are correct that the probate application had to be filed in Wichita Falls, Texas where the decedent lived when he died.

 One would think the nephew and niece were correct.
 The statute seems clear in this regard.
 But just a clear statute has little meaning in probate litigation sometimes.
 What matters is how the probate court rules.
 The Dallas probate court decided that venue was proper in Dallas, Texas.